FCRA Compliance Guide for Data Furnishers

 ✓ Implement Quality Controls

-Review data before reporting, train staff on FCRA requirements, maintain written procedures
+Review data before reporting, train staff on FCRA requirements, and maintain written procedures.

 ✓ Document Everything

-Keep records of disputes, investigations, corrections, and consumer communications
+Keep records of disputes, investigations, corrections, and all consumer communications.

 ✓ Respond Promptly